 - Making a Spectacle of Yourself: The woman on the backglass is wearing a pair of pink, banana-shaped glasses with plastic stars on the tips.

-- Outrun The Fissure: The playfield shows a female jogger frantically trying to outrun a fissure right behind her.
+- Outrun the Fireball: The playfield shows a female jogger frantically trying to outrun a fissure right behind her.

 - Painting the Medium: The cabinet vibrates when an earthquake occurs (in the game).